JoeyRussoniello/frosts/docs/api_reference/df_methods/cleaning_data.md

 ### `ends_with(value: string)`

-Similarly, to `begins_with`, checks if row values end with the `value` text
+Checks if row values end with the `value` text

-> For custom predicates and advanced data filtering for data cleaning, read more in the [Filtering](df_methods/filtering.md) section
+> To learn more about custom predicates and advanced data filtering, read more in the [Filtering](df_methods/filtering.md) section

 ---